jacebenson/jace.pro/content/page/apis/transform-map-scripts.md

 When: The onStart event script is processed at the start of an import run, before any data rows are read.

-## onComplete

-When: The onComplete event script is processed at the end of an import run, after all data rows are read and transformed.

 ## onBefore

 When: The onBefore event script is processed at the start of a row transformation, before the source row is transformed into the target row.

-## onAfter

-When: The onAfter event script is processed at the end of a row transformation, after the source row has been transformed into the target row and saved.

 ## onForeignInsert